lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 content-encryption key or the content-authenticated-encryption key.

 An acceptable KDF MUST accept an IKM, L, and info as inputs.
-An acceptable KDF MAY also accept salt, which is carried as a parameter to the KeyDerivationAlgorithmIdentifier if present.
+An acceptable KDF MAY also accept a salt input value, which is carried as a parameter to the KeyDerivationAlgorithmIdentifier if present.
 All of these inputs MUST influence the output of the KDF.

 # ASN.1 Modules {#asn1-mod}